DaveSharma-Hub/Custom-Kubernetes-Orchestration/README.md

 - Ensures the minimum of containers are always running and will regenerate upon failure.

 ## Todo:
-- Will autoscale based on rate algorithm (exponential, linear etc.) to a maximum number of containers
+- Will autoscale based on rate algorithm (exponential, linear etc.) to a maximum number of containers based on the ingress load